Early Hawaiian Norwegians honored by a nearly invisible memorial on Maui

 Readers having the opportunity to visit Maui should consider a visit to the monument and the museum.
 One can learn about a lesser-known component that makes up the story of Norwegian immigration to America.
 Homage can be paid to a small group of Norwegians who experienced more than we may ever know in their unique path to an improved life apart from Norway.

-This article was originally published in the May 4, 2012 issue of the Norwegian American Weekly.
-For more information about the Norwegian American Weekly or to subscribe, call us toll free (800) 305-0217 or email email@example.com.
+This article originally appeared in the May 4, 2012 issue of the Norwegian American Weekly.
+To subscribe, visit SUBSCRIBE or call us at (800) 305-0271.